top of page

 Q: I have heard that dented cans cause botulism; is this true?

 A: Completely untrue.
-The serious food-borne illness called botulism is caused by ingestion of powerful neurotoxin that can formed in the food before it is consumed.
+The serious food-borne illness called botulism is caused by ingestion of powerful neurotoxin that can be formed in the food before it is consumed.
 It certainly has a connection with canned foods, in that the bacteria are strict anaerobes (will only grow in complete absence of oxygen), and the environment inside a sealed can of non-acid food will allow the bacteria to multiply and produce one of nine neurotoxins, which can be fatal.
 How does it get into the can?
 These bacteria can be found almost everywhere, in dust, on surfaces, or blowing in the wind.
 The food itself almost certainly has some spores of C. botulinum on it when it was placed in the can or jar, and we rely on proper heating after canning to kill it off.
 Boiling water at 100C (212F) will NOT be enough.
 Non-acid foods need to be processed in a pressure-cooker at 15 psi (reaching 212C or 250F) for 20 minutes to be sure of killing off this extremely heat-resistant bacterium.

 It's the inadequate heat-treatment that allows botulism to grow in canned food, not a dent.
 [More information about botulism here]